-Rotation Learning (Topics) Task Details 1 Term Agriculture - OzHarvest Feast Unit This is a pilot program delivered in partnership with OzHarvest which focuses on the investigation of managed environments, food waste, food security and sustainability such as farms and plantations.
+Rotation Learning (Topics) Task Details 1 Agriculture - OzHarvest Feast Unit This is a program delivered in partnership with OzHarvest which focuses on the investigation of managed environments, food waste, food security and sustainability such as farms and plantations.
 Students learn about the processes of food and fibre production and investigate food wastes at all levels of production and consumption.
 Students develop knowledge and understanding of how they can respond to issues around food waste and food sustainability and contribute to social change through designing and producing solutions.
 Project - design and preparation of recipes that utilize foods that are identified as major food waste.
-Students will deliver an expo in groups to promote their recipes and educate others about food waste Research Task - sustainable food practices and food availability Theory Booklet - ongoing in-class folio completion Practical - students engage in a range of hands-on practical tasks to enhance their skills in food preparation All tasks are undertaken in-class throughout the term with final submission at the end of the term 1 Term Engineering - 'Boom Box' The Engineered Systems context focuses on the exploration of concepts such as amplification, force, motion and energy through the application of specialist skills and use of materials, tools and machinery to produce systems, machines and structures.
+Students will deliver an expo in groups to promote their recipes and educate others about food waste Research Task - sustainable food practices and food availability Theory Booklet - ongoing in-class folio completion Practical - students engage in a range of hands-on practical tasks to enhance their skills in food preparation All tasks are undertaken in-class throughout the term with final submission at the end of the term 1 Engineering - 'Boom Box' The Engineered Systems context focuses on the exploration of concepts such as amplification, force, motion and energy through the application of specialist skills and use of materials, tools and machinery to produce systems, machines and structures.
 Students are provided with opportunities to identify engineered systems in our daily lives, to construct and test designs that apply engineering principles.
 Knowledge of these principles and systems enables the design and production of sustainable, engineered solutions.
-Project - students will develop skills in the workshop whilst constructing a 'Boom Box' which can be used to amplify sound Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term Practical - students engage in a range of hands-on practical tasks to enhance their knowledge and understanding of nutritious food All tasks are undertaken in-class throughout the term with final submission at the end of the term 1 Term Digital Technologies - Robotics and App Design The Digital Technologies context encourages students to develop an empowered attitude towards digital technologies, use abstractions to represent and deconstruct real-world problems, and implement and evaluate digital solutions.
+Project - students will develop skills in the workshop whilst constructing a 'Boom Box' which can be used to amplify sound Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term Practical - students engage in a range of hands-on practical tasks to enhance their wood work skills.
+All tasks are undertaken in-class throughout the term with final submission at the end of the term 1 Digital Technologies - Robotics and App Design The Digital Technologies context encourages students to develop an empowered attitude towards digital technologies, use abstractions to represent and deconstruct real-world problems, and implement and evaluate digital solutions.
 Students have the opportunity to become innovative creators of digital technologies in addition to effective users of digital systems and critical consumers of the information they convey.
 Robotics Challenge - students undertake a series of challenges culminating in their own programming of the Edison unit to perform a useful task.
 Project - students design an app-based game that can be used when travelling Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term All tasks are undertaken in-class throughout the term with final submission at the end of the term

-Newtown High School of the Performing Arts 1 Term Materials - Textiles: 'Operation Agent X' The Material Technologies context focuses on the application of specialist skills and techniques through the use of textile materials.
-Students develop knowledge and understanding of the characteristics and properties of textile materials through research, experimentation, practical investigation, and the manufacturing of products, to satisfy identified needs and opportunities.
-Project - students will design and construct a textile item that can conceal a secret message Research Task - textile designers Theory Booklet - ongoing in-class folio completion with final hand-in at the end of the term Practical - students engage in a range of hands-on practical tasks to enhance their knowledge and understanding of innovative and traditional materials and manufacturing All tasks are undertaken in-class throughout the term with final submission at the end of the term
+Textiles Technology - Cross Stitch Design • Project - students will develop skills in the workshop whilst constructing a 'Cross 1 The Textile Technologies context focuses on the application of specialist skills and stitch' techniques to a broad range of traditional, contemporary and advancing • Theory Booklet - ongoing in-class folio completion with final hand-in at the end of materials.
+Students develop knowledge and understanding of the characteristics the term and properties of a range of materials through research, experimentation and • Practical - students engage in a range of hands-on practical tasks to enhance their practical investigation, and when they make products to satisfy identified needs knowledge and understanding of nutritious food and opportunities.
+All tasks are undertaken in-class throughout the term with final submission at the end of the term